Maghnie/docs/developers/api-documentation/guides-and-tutorials/administration.md

 ### Deleting users

 To delete a user, just call the `DELETE /v2/user` endpoint with the login of the user that should be deleted.
-Again, this implied that a user can only delete him/herself.
+Again, this entails that a user can only delete him/herself.
 The call is thus even simpler than the analog call for [deleting a project](administration.md#deleting-projects).

 {% hint style="danger" %}
 Deleting a user deletes the user together with _all user-specific meta data_, including favorites, plotviews, and so forth.
 Handle this endpoint with great care.